Princess Grace Choreography Awards

 Optional: As a separate document please submit your performance and teaching resume (if applicable).
 Please be sure to list dates.

-- Personal statement: Describe the proposed creative/artistic inquiry and the significance to your choreographic career.
-Please include an abstract summarizing the proposed work, information about the music/composer, length of work, number of dancers and any relevant production elements.
+- Personal statement: Describe the goal of the choreographic inquiry and significance at this juncture of your career.
+Secondly include an abstract summarizing the proposed work, information about the music/composer, length of work, number of dancers, key collaborators, and any relevant production elements.
 Not to exceed one page; minimum font 12pt; 1" margins.

 - Work samples: Submit one complete work and two excerpt samples of selected choreography.
-The samples should be representative of work within the past two years.
-Work samples must be submitted via links such as vimeo or youtube.
+All samples should have been created within the past two years.
+Work samples must be submitted via links such as Vimeo or YouTube.
 Submitted materials become the property of the Princess Grace Foundation-USA.

 - Headshot: Please submit a high res (300 dpi) photo suitable for publicity.